OneInnerBat/innerbat/README.md

                                               NOTE
-                                 Don't download the code on GitHub,
-                                 because you may run into problems.
+                      Don't press "Download as a .ZIP" in GitHub's code button, because you may run into problems.
                                   Instead, go to the releases tab.